 High school sweethearts Jordan Spieth and Annie Verret married in a private ceremony in 2018

-Jordan Spieth has a major support system both on and off the green — his wife, Annie Verret.
+Jordan Spieth has a support system both on and off the green — his wife, Annie Verret.

-Verret has been very supportive of the golfer's career, even giving Spieth needed space during the 1,351-day drought between his wins at the 2017 Open Championship and the 2021 Valero Texas Open.
+Verret has been supportive of the golfer's career, even giving Spieth needed space during the 1,351-day drought between his wins at the 2017 Open Championship and the 2021 Valero Texas Open.
 At the latter, Spieth told reporters that during his slump, he had explained to Verret that he was going to put "some long hours in" to focus on his game.

 "She's just been that person that said, 'Whatever you need to do, I'm here to support you, let me know how I can help, let me know when too much is too much, let me know when it's not enough.'
 She's been really unbelievable," he explained.

 So who is Jordan Spieth's wife?
 Here's everything to know about Annie Verret and her relationship with the golf champ.

 She and Spieth are high school sweethearts